Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/README.md

  </tr>
  <tr>
  <td align="center"><a href="./10-GeMM_AIEvsDSP/">Versal GeMM Implementation</a></td>
  <td>This tutorial performs two implementations of a system-level design: one with AI Engine, and the other with RTL using the DSP Engines.
-In each implementation, the tutorial takes you through the hardware emulation and hardware flow in the context of a complete Versal ACAP system design.</td>
+In each implementation, the tutorial takes you through the hardware emulation and hardware flow in the context of a complete Versal adaptive SoC system design.</td>
  </tr>
  <tr>
  <td align="center"><a href="./11-Bilinear_Interpolation/">Bilinear Interpolation</a></td>